jonathan-banon/jonathan-banon/README.md

   ### About Me

 - 🔭 I’m currently working on React / Symfony / Vue.js
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java / Angular
 - 📫 How to reach me: j.banon01@gmail.com
 - ⚡ Fun fact: I spend so much time to find a job that I totally forget to take care of my Github